NicolaSansom/CSS-Grid/14 - Grid Template Areas/readme.md

  "footer footer footer";
  ```

-To take the statement more readable we have put each row onto a new line.
+To make the statement more readable we have to put each row onto a new line.
 If we did not want to name a area we could just put a `.`

-When all are area names are defined we can go in and start assigning classes to areas of example:
+When all of the area names are defined we can go in and start assigning classes to areas of example:
 `grid-area: footer;`

 **Redefine areas based on screensize**